 In this part of the project we want to see if work organisations have an impact on the employee's future.
-This is a part of the study where we are still very much in a situation of work in progress.
-It will be presented in a paper by Hans-Olof Hagén.
+This is presented in chapter 7 by Hans-Olof Hagén.

 We have two types of indicators.
 These are not indicators on the actual working conditions but the outcome of the working conditions.
 One is the sickness leave for more than two weeks which is based on register data.